octopus-network/omnity-docs/docs/Omnity-Hub/runes.md

 		* add_runes_token – Adds tokens to Omnity.
 		* add_dest_chain_for_token – Connects the token to the chain.
 		* link_chains - Connecting two chains.
 * When the api is called, the workflow proceeds as follows: Execute the commit transaction- > Wait for 6 blocks -> Execute the reveal transaction -> Wait for 4 blocks for the transaction -> Create the icp token ledger.
 So the total time would typically take around 10 blocks.
-After creating the ledger, if there is a premine, a cross-chain transaction will be initiated, requiring confirmation of 4 additional blocks.
+After creating the ledger, if there is a premine, a cross-chain transaction will be initiated.
 Approximately 1 to 2 hours.

 ### estimate_etching_fee
 Estimate the etching fee.